-American Tejay van Garderen will join the EF Pro Cycling organization in 2019, adding an accomplished climber and time trialist to the squad.
+American Tejay van Garderen will join EF Education First Pro Cycling Team in 2019, adding an accomplished climber and time trialist to the squad.

 “I’m looking forward to being a part of ‘America’s’ team,’’ van Garderen said.
 “I’m certainly not a young rider anymore, but I’m still way too young to be put out to pasture.
 I’ve had some good results, some ups and downs, and I’m still interested in exploring the capacity of what I have to give, however that translates.
 Whether it’s helping a teammate or grabbing results for myself.
 Whether it’s grand tours or one-week stage races.
 I still think there’s a lot more I can offer.”

 Van Garderen, 29, has been professional since 2008, riding for the Rabobank development team, the HTC franchise, and most recently with BMC Racing, where he spent the 2012 – 2018 seasons.

 “I think it was a necessary thing to do,” van Garderen said of his change in teams.
 “I’m definitely going to look back on my years on BMC positively.
 I’ve accomplished a lot with that team.
 But at a certain point sometimes you just need a fresh environment, fresh faces, some new ideas.”